Skip to content

 • shop around for the best price

-• ask whether the installer can come back regularly to check everything is working correctly.
+• ask whether the installer can come back regularly to check that everything's working correctly.

 If you’re a carer, it's important that you make sure the person you’re caring for is comfortable and confident in using the product.